Ron-Chandrayan/CollegeLib/LibraryManage/PASSWORD_RESET_README.md

    - User provides PRN or Email
    - System generates a secure token
    - Token is hashed and stored in database
-   - Token is returned in response (for testing)
+   - Token is prepared for email delivery (currently in development mode)

 2. **Verify Token**
    - System validates the token hash